pcmontreal/pcmontreal/README.md

 - 👋 Hi, I’m @pcmontreal
 - 👀 I’m interested in ...
-Cryptocurrency
+Cryptocurrency digital assets
 - 🌱 I’m currently learning ...
-Like to learn Crypto, Linux, programming and internet security, I been on the net for ever
+Crypto, Linux, programming and internet security, I been on the net for ever
 - 💞️ I’m looking to collaborate on ...
-Working in Montreal, Canada building an office for a team French, English, Spanish and Italian team for marketing.
+Working in Montreal, Canada building an office for a team of crypto and marketing French, English, Spanish and Italian team.
 - 📫 How to reach me ...
 Pcmontreal@protonmail.com

 <!---